KenKundert/emborg/doc/configuring.rst

 must_exist
 ~~~~~~~~~~

-Can be a string or a list of strings.
-The strings specify paths to files that
-must exist before :ref:`create command <create>` can be run.
-This is used to
+Specify paths to files that must exist before :ref:`create command <create>` can
-assure that relevant file systems are mounted before making backups of their
+be run.
+This is used to assure that relevant file systems are mounted before
-files.
+making backups of their files.

+May be specified as a list of strings or as a multi-line string with one path
+per line.

 .. _needs_ssh_agent: